solocolon/solocolon.github.io/README.md

 # solocolon.com

-huge welcome you reached here out. a official website project of [@theSolocolon](https://www.youtube.com/@theSoloColon) on youtube.
+huge welcome. glad you reached out and made it here. a repository for official website of [@theSolocolon](https://www.youtube.com/@theSoloColon) on youtube.